12 Days of Christmas - Christmas Putz Houses for Your Christmas Decor

 - Pete Oehmen has a printing business and has printed reproduction Putz windows and doors for many years.
 You can find how to contact him and buy the windows and doors on his website - Cardboard Putz Houses.

-- And finally you can print your own windows and doors for free from this link on the Cardboard Christmas Printed Paper Resources page.
+- And you can print your own windows and doors for free from this link on the Cardboard Christmas Printed Paper Resources page.

-Glue house together along the glue tab
+6. Glue the house together along the glue tab

 Structurally, this is a pretty simple house so just glue it along the glue tab on the side.
 Then glue the roof flaps and tabs together like you see in the photo below.